 home | contents | previous | next | index Chapter 2 - Speculative CartographyMy general strategy has been to deduce what I could, and then speculate from there, and guess only as a last resort.
 To a degree, this is a fool's errand; the very act of trusting what Steve has to say about Dragaera is speculative on my part due to his use of unreliable narrators.
 Nonetheless, I have attempted to take what he writes (and the map that he shared with me) at face value as much as possible.

-A word about attributions: When I quote from one of Steve's books, it will look like this: I have refrained from using page numbers, and have instead opted for chapters.
+A word about attributions: When I quote from one of Steve's books, it will look like this: Above the doorway was a particularly detailed sign in which an Athyra was flying over a map of the Empire.
+I have refrained from using page numbers, and have instead opted for chapters.
 I've gone through multiple editions of Steve's books, and the page numbers proved unreliable.
-When I quote a person (usually Steven Brust himself, as in this example), the speaker should be made clear in the text around the quote, which will look like this: Sometimes I'll show the relationship between two points like this:
+When I quote a person (usually Steven Brust himself, as in this example), the speaker should be made clear in the text around the quote, which will look like this: Vlad is a lousy geographer.
+Sometimes I'll show the relationship between two points like this:

 These observations are always from my map, never the text, and are measured as the jhereg flies (assuming they fly in straight lines).
 What I mean by "leagues" and "time" will be explained shortly.
-The PlanetI believe Dragaera is the name of the planet based on this passage: I asked Steve how big the planet is, and he replied, It orbits its parent star every 17 months, each of which is 17 days in length, for a total year length of 289 days: Each day is 30 hours in length.
+The PlanetI believe Dragaera is the name of the planet based on this passage: Morrolan would be the last person on Dragaera to deliberately let his home be used by a Jhereg on the run.
+I asked Steve how big the planet is, and he replied, I use "roughly Earth" for convenience.
+It orbits its parent star every 17 months, each of which is 17 days in length, for a total year length of 289 days: The days became weeks ... and these weeks, likewise, turned themselves into months of seventeen days Why are there seventeen months in the Dragaeran year?
+Each day is 30 hours in length. thirty hours, or a full day and night.
 This means there are approximately 8,670 hours in a Dragaeran year, and 8,766 hours in an Earth year.
-It appears to have two moons, named Bigmoon and Littlemoon: Geographical ZonesWhile I have decided to avoid longitude in this version of the map, I think lines of latitude are still possible (since lines of latitudes are evenly spaced as you go north or south, unlike lines of longitude, which converge on the poles).
-The continent upon which the Empire is located is located in the northern hemisphere: Furthermore, the southern portion of the Empire appears to be in a torrid zone: Shortly after making this observation, Kytraan gestures towards Dzur Mountain, which is still visible, so I located the Dragaeran equivalent of the Tropic of Cancer just north of Dzur Mountain.
+It appears to have two moons, named Bigmoon and Littlemoon: Above me, Morning Snake would soon slither off until nightfall, but watched over us for now, if you believe in that sort of thing.
+Bigmoon was high up, but already becoming pale as the light grew; Littlemoon wouldn’t rise for another nine days.
+Geographical ZonesWhile I have decided to avoid longitude in this version of the map, I think lines of latitude are still possible (since lines of latitudes are evenly spaced as you go north or south, unlike lines of longitude, which converge on the poles).
+The continent upon which the Empire is located is located in the northern hemisphere: This is a funny part of the world ...
+The landscape, I mean.
+Maybe it's because we're so far north of the equator, or because the Kanefthali Mountains start only a few hundred miles away I have heard ... that among Orca who take long voyages to the south, such as trading expeditions to Landsight, when one travels far enough south, it is just as if one were traveling north.
+Furthermore, the southern portion of the Empire appears to be in a torrid zone: [From Dzur Mountain] they rode northeast toward their meeting with the Laughing River, through what had once been good farmland, although during the last two centuries the forests were beginning to reclaim it ... it never becomes cold in these latitudes.
+Shortly after making this observation, Kytraan gestures towards Dzur Mountain, which is still visible, so I located the Dragaeran equivalent of the Tropic of Cancer just north of Dzur Mountain.
 There is a note on Steve's Map that says Burning Island was renamed to Icecliff Island; this suggests it is perpetually covered in ice, which would put it in the arctic zone.
 On Earth, it is possible for trees to grow north of the arctic circle, but it does not appear to be the norm, so I guessed this meant the Dragaeran equivalent of the Arctic Circle was midway between the Twisted Forest and Burning Island.
 I then marked 45 degrees north at the exact midpoint between the Dragaeran Tropic of Cancer and Arctic Circle.
 Degrees of latitude are evenly spaced about 69 miles apart on Earth, and since Dragaera is "roughly" the size of the Earth, it follows that each degree of latitude on Dragaera is also about 69 miles apart.
 That puts the Dragaeran Tropic of Cancer at 27.5 degrees (compared to 23.4 on the Earth) and the Dragaeran Arctic Circle at 62.4 degrees (compared to 66.6 on the Earth), and indicates an axial tilt of 27.5 degrees, slightly more than that of the Earth.
 This means Dragaeran summers and winters are probably more extreme than Earth's in the Temperate and Frigid Zones.

 Prevailing WindsI have assumed that the prevailing winds are the same on Dragaera as on Earth; that is, warm air around 30 degrees north moves towards the equator (curving to the west due to the Coriolis force), and to about 60 degrees north (while curving to the east).
 Cold air at the pole moves toward 60 degrees north while curving to the west:

 Note that the actual direction of the wind at any given location will depend on a number of other factors, including the nearby terrain, and will vary from day to day and even hour to hour depending on local weather conditions.
 SeasonsWe are often given dates in the form "Early Spring" or "Late Winter."
-Using the 1st day of summer as a base point: I calculated the 1st day of each season as follows:
+Using the 1st day of summer as a base point: The ground was broken on the new Imperial Palace at a ceremony held on the first day of summer: the fifth day of the month of the Hawk.
+I calculated the 1st day of each season as follows:

 From this, I was able to extrapolate the mid-point of each segment of each season as follows: